youngjaeoh/Brain-Engraver/README.md

 - In the NUGU Play "뇌새김" within the NUGU application, there is a sample voice interaction sentences for the user to try.
 - When the user speaks "아리야, 뇌새김 시작해줘", the NUGU AI speaker says it is launched, and waits for the user to choose a certain function.

+- The user can always check the word and its' meaning from the mobile application.
+- To check the wordset, click the menu above, click  Word Set, click word set such as TOEIC and click sub word set such as Chapter1.

 ### NUGU AI Speaker

 #### Overall Process